avpnusr/signal/README.md

       -e DISPLAY=$DISPLAY \ # to display on your host X11
       --device /dev/snd \ # to have sound output
-      --device /dev/dri/card0 \ # to use graphics card acceleration (if needed) -v /dev/shm:/dev/shm \
+      --device /dev/dri/card0 \ # to use graphics card acceleration (if needed) --device /dev/dri/renderD128 \ # to use graphics card acceleration (if needed) -v /dev/shm:/dev/shm \
       -v /var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket \ # might need a change to your system -v $HOME/.config/signal:/home/signal/.config/Signal \ # make your settings persistent